Terms and Conditions

 Please note that for certain travel arrangements e.g. many scheduled transport providers, the cancellation charge may be higher than those shown.
 In certain cases a 100% cancellation fee applies as soon as the booking is made and the ticket is issued.
 Please ask for full details of cancellation charges at time of booking.
 We strongly recommend you to take out insurance that includes cover against irrecoverable cancellation costs.

-6.6 All communications relating to this contract (in particular any requests to cancel or amend your holiday arrangements) must be from the Lead Name in writing and in English and sent by email to (f you do not receive confirmation that your email has been received, please call 0203 371 9541).
+6.6 All communications relating to this contract (in particular any requests to cancel or amend your holiday arrangements) must be from the Lead Name in writing and in English and sent by email to or (f you do not receive confirmation that your email has been received, please call 0203 371 9541).

 6.7.
 If we change or cancel your holiday